eDyablo/study-docker-way/course introduction/README.md

 ## History of containers

+Actually It's been a long time since containers first came into scene.
+Usually, for a better understanding of things, it is appropriate to refer to their history.
+From there we can get what inspired authors and see why things are what they are.

 | Year | Event | Details
 |-|-|-
 | **1979** | Unix V7 | Introduced [chroot] system call<br><br>Segregating file access for each process